hkoda/marmoset_action_simulation/README.md

 0 & 25^{2} \\
 \end{pmatrix}
 $ -->
-The latter process aims to simulate the marmoset actions of touching the visible dot.
-This Gaussian distribution with large SD is called as "**Local Process (LP)**", hereafter.
+The latter process aims to simulate the marmoset actions of touching the visible dot nearby.
+This Gaussian distribution with smaller SD is called as "**Local Process (LP)**", hereafter.

 <img src="figures_for_readme/process_global_second_touch_both_global.png" width="500">